MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 ## Entity and variable type
 Power Virtual Agents uses [entities](advanced-entities-slot-filling.md) to understand and identify a specific type of information from a user's responses.
 When saving the identified information to a variable, a variable type will be associated with it.
-The variable type is essentially analogous with the entity.
+The variable type is analogous with the entity.

-Each entity or variable type maps to a base type.
-These are listed in the following table.
+Each entity or variable type maps to a base type, as listed in the following table.

 The base type defines the operators that can be used for the corresponding variable when constructing a logical expression.
 It also defines whether a variable can be used to feed to an input parameter in a [flow](advanced-flow.md) or [Bot Framework Skill](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0) as an input parameter.